 2017 – present

 The Atlanta United FC logo symbolizes Atlanta’s rich history and culture.
 The circle was inspired by the city’s seal and the 1996 Summer Olympics.
 The bold “A” at the center of the logo embodies the club’s connection to the community.
 The font is strict, with sharp spike-like serifs.
-Two shades of golden create a 3D effect on the emblem Atlanta United to highlight the letter on a contrasting background.
+Two golden shades create a 3D effect on the emblem Atlanta United to highlight the letter on a contrasting background.

 The background of the circle is presented with five black and red stripes that run vertically in parallel.
 They stand for the pillars of the soccer club: unity, determination, community, excellence, and innovation.
 The black stripes on the logo Atlanta United are also a nod to Atlanta as a railroad town.

 The alternating stripes are encircled in a small circle connected to “A” at two points.
 The golden-scripted “Atlanta” (above) and “United FC” (below) are placed on the black background trimmed with golden outer and inner outlines and a thin black outline.
 The wordmarks are written in capital letters with short serifs.
-Two thin curved lines divide the team’s name on the right and on the left.
+Two thin curved lines divide the team’s name on the right and the left.